SnowPowerCore/AppHosting-Discontinued/README.md

 # AppHosting
-A closest ASP.NET Core implementation for Xamarin.Forms built to deliver better architecture for your application.
+Closest ASP.NET Core implementation for Xamarin.Forms built to deliver better architecture for your application.

 Visit the [wiki](https://github.com/SnowPowerCore/AppHosting/wiki) for step-by-step introduction and features description.